 Though he had games with fewer yards, this was by far Newton’s worst rushing performance with just 39 yards on 22 carries.
 He completed 13-of-20 passing attempts for 216 yards and three touchdowns though.

 Game 13: SEC Championship

 Newton followed up one of his worst statistical games with probably his best.
 Alabama’s defense was pretty good, so it is no wonder he didn’t put up insane numbers, but the Gamecocks were no match for the Heisman front-runner.

-After barely beating the Gamecocks in their first meeting, Newton torched South Carolina en route to a 56-17 win in the conference championship game.
+After barely beating the Gamecocks in their first meeting, Newton torched South Carolina en route to a 56-17 win in the Southeastern Conference championship game in Atlanta.
 He finished with a career-high in passing yards and total touchdowns.
 Completing 17-of-28 passes for 335 yards and four touchdowns, plus 73 rushing yards and two more touchdowns in a game where there was doubt Newton would even play because of possible NCAA violations was a great way to finish his Heisman campaign.

-The Auburn quarterback entered the Heisman Trophy Ceremony in New York as the clear favorite to win against Andrew Luck of Stanford , LaMichael James of Oregon, and Kellen Moore of Boise State.
-The votes made it clear there was no doubt he was the top player in college football though, with 2,263 total points and 729 first-place votes to become the Heisman winner.
+The Auburn quarterback entered the Heisman Trophy Ceremony in New York as the clear favorite to win against finalists Andrew Luck of Stanford , LaMichael James of Oregon, and Boise State quarterback Kellen Moore.
+The votes made it clear there was no doubt he was the MVP in college football though, with 2,263 total points and 729 first-place votes to become the Heisman winner.
 Luck finished in second with 1,079 points.

 Game 14: National Championship VS Oregon

 The offensive firepower didn’t put up the crazy numbers many would have thought with the Auburn Tigers and Oregon Ducks meeting in the BCS National Championship game in Glendale, Arizona, but it was definitely exciting.